FLASH SALE Get 20% OFF everything using the coupon code: FLASH20 View Pricing Plans →

 Need a Multilingual plugin for your website?
 We recommend TranslatePress PRO.
 With this plugin you can easily add a language selector, translate posts, pages, menus, widgets and much more.

-All WPZOOM themes are internationalized (?), which means that you can easily translate them into any language you want.
+All WPZOOM themes are internationalized, so you can easily translate them into any language you want.

 To translate a WordPress theme into a different language, you have to change the language of your WordPress site to the same language in which you plan to translate the theme.

-Every WPZOOM Theme comes with a .pot file that contains all of the text to be translated.
+Every WPZOOM theme comes with a .pot file containing all the text to be translated.

 You can use different tools to translate a theme, but our favorite is the TranslatePress plugin, which is very easy to use.
 Go ahead and install the plugin, and after that, make sure to activate it.